hiphoox/compilers/README.md

 # nqcc: Compis

-nqcc is a compiler for the following C sublanguage:
+nqcc is a compiler for the following subset of C language:

 ```c
 int main()